buddypress/buddypress/src/readme.txt

 = Extensions =

-BuddyPress has an ever-increasing array of extended features developed by an active and thriving plugin development community, with hundreds of free-and-open BuddyPress-compatible plugins available.
-We list them on both <a href="https://buddypress.org/extend/recommended-plugins/">our plugin directory</a> and <a href="https://wordpress.org/plugins/search.php?q=buddypress">WordPress.org</a>.
+BuddyPress has an ever-increasing array of extended features developed by an active and thriving plugin development community, with hundreds of free-and-open BuddyPress-compatible plugins available at <a href="https://wordpress.org/plugins/search.php?q=buddypress">WordPress.org</a>.
 Any plugin can be conveniently installed using the plugin installer in your WordPress Dashboard.

 = More Information =